METEO 3 Lesson 11 Images

 Text description of the cross section schematic image.

 The image is a colorful diagram illustrating atmospheric circulation, specifically the Hadley Cells, over a range of latitudes in the Northern Hemisphere.
-The background features a blue gradient representing the sky, transitioning from dark blue at lower altitudes to lighter blue at higher altitudes, with clouds depicted as wavy, multicolored patches.
+The background features a blue gradient representing the sky, transitioning from light blue at lower altitudes to darker blue at higher altitudes, with clouds depicted as wavy, multicolored patches.
 Two large arrows arc outward from the center, indicating the flow within the Hadley Cells.
 The altitude is marked on the left side, ranging from 0 to 20 kilometers.
 The bottom axis indicates latitude, ranging from 17.7 to 0.8 degrees North.
 A bold pink line traces the atmospheric current, with labels "Hadley Cell" written in pink within each section of the cells.
 The diagram highlights the ITCZ (Inter-Tropical Convergence Zone) in the center at latitude 12.1.
 A scale bar labeled in kilometers is at the bottom right.

 figure showing the January and July positions of the ITCZ